VS Code Configuration for AI Verde Data Store MCP Server¶

 a.
 Configure MCP Server for Anonymous Access¶

-Configure VS Code to use remote AI Verde Data Store MCP Server with Streamable-HTTP.
-Paste the following into your mcp.json
+Configure VS Code to use the AI Verde Data Store MCP Server with Streamable-HTTP.
+Paste the following into your mcp.json file.

 {